Foreclosure Defense Attorney

 How Does an Attorney Defend Against a Foreclosure Action?

-Again, fighting a foreclosure in court depends on whether the process is judicial or nonjudicial.
-Either way, your foreclosure defense attorney will file documents with the court, follow the rules of evidence, and attend court appearances.
+Fighting a foreclosure in court depends on whether the process is judicial or nonjudicial.
+Either way, your attorney will file documents with the court, follow the rules of evidence, and attend court appearances.

 In the course of defending against the foreclosure, your attorney will have to respond quickly in writing (in the correct format) to documents you receive from the lender's attorney, file certain papers, like motions, with the court, meet deadlines, and maybe even handle a trial.